frictionlessdata/frictionlessdata.io/doc/publish.md

 You can publish **any kind of data** as a Data Package.

-Turning your existing data into a Data Package is incredibly simple:
+Turning your existing data into a Data Package is incredibly simple.

-1. Get your data together in one place
-2. Add a single `datapackage.json` file

-That's it!

 And once you have packaged up your data making it available for others is as simple as [putting it online][online].

 [online]: /doc/publish-online

-## Start By Choosing One Of The Below Options
+## Start By Choosing One of the Options Below

 <div class="row">
   <div class="span2">